 5. Chaos Baselines — chaos experiment results by hostname (weight 0.35)

-Plus a GraphRAG knowledge graph (360 entities, 193 relationships) for incident→host→alert traversal.
+Plus a GraphRAG + infragraph knowledge graph (716 entities, 607 relationships) for incident→host→alert traversal and machine-computed blast-radius prediction.
 A dedicated cross-encoder reranker (BAAI/bge-reranker-v2-m3 served at nllei01gpu01:11436, sqrt-blended to handle bimodal scores) reorders the fused results; when its top score falls below 0.7, a cross-chunk synth step (local qwen2.5:7b via Ollama, SYNTH_BACKEND=qwen by default since 2026-04-19) composes an answer from the top 10 fresh candidates — +13pp judge-graded hit@5 on the 50-query hard-retrieval set.
 An mtime-sort intent detector bypasses semantic retrieval when the query asks for “files created in the last N hours” (satisfied by source_mtime ordering, not cosine similarity).
 Age-proportional staleness warnings flag results older than 7 days.

 Karpathy-Style Knowledge Compilation